scalajobs/enum-serialization/README.md

 # enum-serialization
-Example of JSON serialization for Scala enumerations
+Examples of JSON serialization for Scala enumerations